Freddiew-117/ivyfiPresale/README.md

-# Hedera DApp with MetaMask, HashPack, and Blade Integration
+# Hedera Presale DApp with MetaMask, HashPack, and Blade Integration for IVYFi
-Presale page for IVYFi
-a